carlinbaert/formulation-editor/README.md

+# Why
+Project created in a two day sprint as a demonstration of my coding ability.

-# formulation-editor
+# What

-Prototype of a formulation editor

 WPF user interface with an ASP.Net Core Restful API for pricing information.

-Project created in a two day sprint as a demonstration of my coding ability.
+# What (in detail)
 High level requirements:
 The user should be allowed to create formulas with the following ingredients: corn, soybeans, wheat, hay, straw.